A Volcano In Texas? It’s True

-Texas could possibly be the 8th wonder of the world with all its amazingness.
-Texas is full of many natural wonders, with rivers, lakes, mountains, caverns, and beaches, you can find just about anything here in this great state if you wander far enough, even a volcano.
+Texas could possibly be the eighth wonder of the world with all its amazingness.
+Full of natural wonders, with rivers, lakes, mountains, caverns, and beaches, you can find just about anything here in this great state.
+And if you wander far enough, you might even find a volcano.

-Like the rest of the volcanos in Texas, Pilot Knob is extinct.
-In fact, it hasn't erupted in nearly 3 million years.
-You can however hike the rocky trails around it and imagine the hot red lava streaming down the sides.
+Fortunately, all the Texas volcanoes are extinct and haven't erupted in millions of years.
+You can, however, hike the rocky trails around Pilot Knob and imagine the hot red lava streaming down its sides.
 Pilot Knob is listed as being one of the best hikes in Texas.

-Another volcanic fact you may not know is that many Texas beaches were formed by volcanic activity.
+Another fact you might not know is that many Texas beaches were formed by volcanic activity.

 The time I have come closest to an active volcano is when I was in Hawaii.
 While in Honolulu, we saw the volcano known as Diamond Head.
 I only saw it from a distance.
 I wish we could have taken a helicopter tour over the top.
 Have you ever seen a volcano in real life?
 I would love to see your pics if you have them.

 Texas is full of so many adventures.
 You don't even have to leave the state to go on a vacation.

 Gallery Credit: Billy Jenkins